 Halls of residence

-De Montfort University (DMU) has almost 2,500 rooms in eight halls of residence.
+De Montfort University (DMU) has around 2,100 rooms in eight halls of residence.
 All of the halls are either on or within walking distance of the campus.

-Three are managed by DMU (Bede Hall, New Wharf and Waterway Gardens) and the majority of university sourced accommodations are managed by private providers with the university allocating rooms on their behalf.
+Three are managed by DMU (Bede Hall, New Wharf and Waterway Gardens) the rest are managed by private providers with the university allocating rooms on their behalf.
 DMU has signed up to the Universities UK Code for student accommodation.
 The code aims to ensure excellent standards are maintained at halls of residence.